nathan-alden-sr/stardew-valley/min-max/1.5/year-1-spring-5.md

    - Hoe
    - Purchased Seeds
    - Watering Can
-2. Till, plant, and water crops
+2. Till, plant, and water crops.
 3. Deposit your entire inventory into the Chest.
 Withdraw the following:
    - Furnace
    - 25 Iron Ore
    - Up to 25 Gold Ore
-   - 11 Coal
+   - 10 Coal
    - Chub
 4. Travel to The Mountain fishing spot.